Whats My Scrap Worth?

 Most scrap equipment is leverage on grade upgrades — the right tool moves a load from #2 to #1, from cast-aluminum payout to sheet-aluminum payout, from mixed-shred steel to prepared HMS 1.
 This category covers the gear, the volume threshold each piece needs to pay back, and what to skip until you're moving real tonnage.

-• Personal-protective gear (gloves, eye protection, steel toes) — non-negotiable, cheap, covered first
+• Personal-protective gear (gloves, eye protection, steel toes) — non-negotiable, cheap

 • Cutting and breakdown tools (bolt cutters, recip saw, plasma cutter) — sized to load profile